hawkz/stephenhawkes/_posts/2025-05-07-if-i-were-dictator-for-the-sectors-ai-strategy.md

 *   Whiteboards filled with ideas for sharing what works and what doesn’t.

+This was the source of my hope.
 The question isn’t “should we do this?”
-It’s “how quickly and urgently can we align around doing it together?”
+It’s “how quickly and urgently can we align around doing it together?”.

-### **It's good that I'm not a dictator...**

-I don’t want control.
-I want alignment because the waste is heart-breaking to watch.
-We all know dictatorship is not the right way to govern, but seeing the frustration and hunger in the room yesterday for a cohesive strategy really gave me something to think though.
+I really want alignment because the waste is heart-breaking to watch.
+Seeing the hunger in the room last week for a cohesive strategy really gave me something to think though.
 Shared doctrine.
 Open systems.
 Co-ordinated funding.
 User-led tools.
 Plain language.
 This is what we know, lets hopefully not let a two letter term trip us up and instead use it to create radical coherence.

-## Long live the rebellion